asleepwalker/typographie.js/README.md

 `safehtml` : Don't process text inside of &lt;code&gt; and &lt;pre&gt; blocks.<br>
 `entities` : Replace special chars with HTML entities.

-The list should be passed as array, e.g. `['action1', 'action2', 'action3']`.
+If the list of actions was skiped in constructor, all of them will be performed.

-Beside defining in the object constructor, use can change configuration by method `actions`:
+Beside defining in the object constructor, you can change configuration by method `actions`:

 ```
 engine.actions(['punctuation', 'dblspace']);